ypid/event-processing-framework/README.md

     This allows to reimport events using Kafka if for example parsing in the aggregator had a bug.

 What role a vector instances services is only defined by the configuration that the instance is fed.
 The framework supports you to write, test and deploy dedicated configs for the agent, entrance and aggregator role.
 The framework also supports sharing common functions between roles.
 For example how Vector internal logs are handled.

+* Pull: This is an alternative to the entrance role that events can take.
+The role pulls events from sources instead of sources pushing to it (see entrance role).
+Having a separate role instead of letting entrance handle both push and pull has the following advantages:

+  * Easier security hardening.
+The pull role can have a very restrictive firewall configuration.
+  * Pulling might require to keep state while the entrance is less likely to need to keep state.
+  * Cost saving: You might not want to have the Vector pull instance running all the time.

+    For example AWS SQS charges per API request.
+And you have to do a request every 20 seconds.
+A external system that monitors the metric of a Vector pull instance could shutdown the instance once it has drained the SQS empty and then start it an hour later again.

 ## Module design principles